What’s more fun than a women’s cruiser bike? Nothing.

 On the other hand, if you are planning on biking any significant distance or if you live somewhere with hills, consider buying the lightest bike you can afford.
 Lightweight bikes are WAY easier to pedal.

-Many cruiser bikes have a coaster brake–think of that old huffy you had when you were a kid where you backpedaled to stop.
+Many beach cruisers have a coaster brake–think of that old huffy you had when you were a kid where you backpedaled to stop.
 We’re not huge fans of coaster brakes.
 They can be dangerous when riding down hills and don’t have any modulation.

 Unless you are riding on 100% flat terrain, consider buying a bike with hand brakes.
 Bikes with hand brakes have one of two types of brakes–rim brakes or disc brakes.